When it comes to choosing hiking destinations, I don’t have any specific formula or preferences.

 A Scottish institution that dates back to 1705.
 Supposedly used to be a haunt of the famous Scottish rebel Rob Roy.
 The Hobbit-like ceilings and assorted stuffed animals which decorate the walls give you the feeling that the decor hasn’t changed much in the past few hundred years.

-It rains about three hundred (not a typo) days a year on Stewart Island.
+It rains about three hundred (not a typo) days a year on Stewart Island (Population – 381).
 Along with southwest Tasmania it is perhaps the world’s muddiest hiking destination.
 The sandflies are particularly ferocious; even by New Zealand’s lofty standards.
+Sounds great, no?

-Thankfully the challenges are more than compensated for by the island’s incredible vistas (if you’re lucky), pristine beaches and a unique opportunity to witness New Zealand’s national bird, the Kiwi, rambling its flightless way around the island.
+Thankfully the challenges are more than compensated for by the island’s incredible vistas, pristine beaches and a unique opportunity to witness New Zealand’s national bird, the Kiwi, rambling its flightless way around the island.

 After finishing one of NZ’s premier long distance tracks, the Northwest Circuit, there is simply no better way to enjoy a post-hike celebration than to sit on the patio of the South Sea Hotel, enjoying a well earned pint or two whilst swapping Stewart Island mud stories with your fellow hiking buddies.